Black Diamond Glidelite 147 Snow Trekkers Review

-At over 8 pounds, including bindings and skins, this is not ultralight equipment.
+At over eight pounds, including bindings and skins, this is not ultralight equipment.
 The lightest AT setups, including bindings and skins, are lighter and offer more control.
-The Top Pick Atomic Backland 78 skis with suitably ultralight bindings and skins are around 2/3rds the weight of the Snow Trekkers.
 Snowshoes also are lighter.
-The Editors Choice MSR Lightning Ascent is half the weight of the Snow Trekkers.
+The Editors' Choice MSR Lightning Ascent snowshoe is half the weight of the Snow Trekkers.
 Despite the weight penalty, in their intended conditions, the Snow Trekkers are more efficient.
 They glide better than any snowshoes and better than any skin-equipped AT skis.
 The ability to use lightweight, flexible hiking shoes further enhances efficiency in stride.

 Stability at Speed

-This is almost laughable.
-These are not meant for high-speed sliding.
-To test, we took them on some screaming fast packed-road descents.
+This is almost laughable, as they are not meant for high-speed sliding.
+To test, we took them on some screaming fast (relatively speaking…) packed-road descents.
 We were terrified.
 The good news is that they are not intended for that purpose.
 Even normal cross-country skis are better at firm and fast conditions, downhill.
 The Glidelite 147 Snow Trekkers are for soft snow shuffling, with just occasional short downhills.
 Very skilled skiers can make turns of sorts in excellent snow and on gentle (less than 15 deg or so) terrain.

 Every single other AT ski we tested vastly exceeds the stability of the Black Diamond Snow Trekker.
 Any sort of speed on the Glidelite requires nerves of steel and well-developed skills.

 All the other skis we tested work better on firm snow.
-Even the noodly Top Pick DPS Wailer 99 Tour1 is better on firm snow.
-A stiff and narrow option like the Best Buy Blizzard Zero G 95 is in a whole different league.
-We didn't test outside of the manufacturer's recommendations, but we do envision with good authority that the Glidelite Snow Trekkers would make better hard snow snow plow turns with stiffer boots.
+We didn't test outside of the manufacturer's recommendations, but we do envision with good authority that the Glidelite Snow Trekkers would make better hard snow snowplow turns with stiffer boots.
 Regular mountaineering boots are the logical choice, but their rigid sole is recommended against by Black Diamond.
 Mountaineering boots would ski noticeably better in the Snow Trekkers than your typical winter hiking boots.

-In perfect powder is the only situation in which even our highly skilled test team could make serviceable turns with the Black Diamond Glidelite Snow Trekkers.
-At the right pitch (about 15 degrees from horizontal), on open slopes and in ankle deep, "graduated" powder snow, turns with the Snow Trekkers felt good and enjoyable.
+Perfect powder is the only situation in which even our highly skilled test team could make serviceable turns with the Glidelite Snow Trekkers.
+At the right pitch (about 15 degrees from horizontal), on open slopes and in ankle-deep, "graduated" powder snow, turns with the Snow Trekkers felt good and enjoyable.
 Deeper, steeper, or with any issues in snow consistency and the Snow Trekkers suffered and sent us back to survival skiing techniques.
 The real nice thing about powder skiing with the Snow Trekkers is that you can seamlessly go from uphill to down.
 To skiers accustomed to major boot and skin transitions, the lack of changeover is a welcome diversion.

 Again, all the other skis go downhill in powder better than the Snow Trekkers.
 In fact, all the downhill characteristics are exceeded with other products.
-It is in powder snow that the competition gets the closest.
-The super skinny and lightweight Top Pick Atomic Backland UL 78 only slightly edges out the Snow Trekkers in perfect powder.
-The difference is even less dramatic between these two for unpracticed powder skiers.
-The skinny Atomic requires greater speed and energy in powder skiing than the Snow Trekkers.
-Beginner and non-skiers will actually enjoy the Snow Trekkers more in powder because they do their thing at lower speeds.
+It is in powder snow that the Snow Trekkers get closest to the competition.
+The skinniest of tested AT skis only slightly edge out the Snow Trekkers in perfect powder.
+The difference is even less dramatic between these for unpracticed powder skiers.
+The skinniest AT skis require greater speed and energy in powder skiing than the Snow Trekkers.
+Beginner and non-skiers will actually enjoy the Snow Trekkers more than AT skis in powder because they do their skiing at lower speeds.

-As the only product like it on the market, these are a pretty good value.
+As the only product like it on the US market (there are co-branded offerings that have different brands and names but are identical to the Snow Trekkers), these are a pretty good value.
 When you compare the cost of assembling a full backcountry set up of more traditional equipment, the value is huge.
-With the Black Diamond Snow Trekkers you get skis, skins, and bindings (plus you get to use your regular winter hiking boots) for less than the price of just the skis should you choose even our Best Buy winner.
+With the Snow Trekkers, you get skis, skins, and bindings (plus you get to use your regular winter hiking boots) for less than the price of just the skis should you choose even our Best Buy winner.

-Heed all the above warnings and limitations, consider your actual usage, and ponder whether the Top Pick Black Diamond Glidelite 147 Snow Trekkers are for you.
+Heed all the above warnings and limitations, consider your actual usage, and ponder whether the Black Diamond Glidelite 147 Snow Trekkers are for you.
 If your ski adventuring is defined by soft snow, very gentle terrain, short excursions, and plenty of room to maneuver, these are just the ticket.
-When a product excels in a narrow niche like this, we can't help but grant it our Top Pick award.